emqx/cloud-docs/en_US/connect_to_deployments/openhab.md

 ### Get MQTT Broker

 You can use the [free public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQX.
-This service was created based on the [EMQX Platform](https://www.emqx.com/en/cloud).
+This service was created based on the [EMQX Platform](https://www.emqx.com/en).
 The information about broker access is as follows:

 - Broker: **broker.emqx.io**
 - MQTT Port: **1883**
 - MQTT over TLS/SSL Port: **8883**

 You can [create a deployment](../create/overview.md) as well.
-Find connection information in deployment overview.
+Find connection information in the deployment overview.
 Make sure the deployment is running.
 Use the TCP port or TLS/SSL port to test the connection to the MQTT server.

 If you are creating your own deployment, check [Authentication](../deployments/auth_overview.md) and set the username and password in `Access Control` > `Authentication` for verification.